kuruefebeste/Song_Sentiment_Analysis/README.md

 1. Clone the repository from this link: https://github.com/kuruefebeste/Song_Sentiment_Analysis.git

-2. Make sure you have these installed:
+2. Make sure you have the following libraries installed:
 * requests
 * json
 * sqlalchemy